containerbuildsystem/cachito/README.md

 These repositories and users created per request are deleted when the request is marked as stale or the request fails.

-Refer to the Configuring Workers section to see how to configure Cachito to use Nexus.
+Refer to the "Configuring Workers" section to see how to configure Cachito to use Nexus.
+Please note that you may choose to use two Nexus instances.
+One for hosting the permanent content and the other for the ephemeral repositories created per request.
+This is useful if your organization already has a shared Nexus instance but doesn't want Cachito to have near admin level access on it.
+In this case, you will need to configure the following additional settings that point to the Nexus instance that hosts the permanent content: `cachito_nexus_hoster_username`, `cachito_nexus_hoster_password`, and `cachito_nexus_hoster_url`.

 ## Package Managers